|

 off-center of the dorsal midline near the base of

-some of the mid-soft dorsal fin rays.
-Many have
+some of the mid-soft-dorsal-fin rays.
+Many (all?)

-melanophores on the distal membranes between the
+have melanophores on the distal membranes between

-several around the rear braincase, along the dorsal
+and sometimes several around the rear braincase,

-surface of the swim bladder and around the gut near
+along the dorsal surface of the swim bladder, and

-the vent.
-Most individuals have a melanophore at
+around the gut near the vent.
+Most individuals have

-fin melanophores, separating them from C.
+caudal-fin melanophores, separating them from C.

 personatus). |